Monday, March 9, 2015

 I take Meadow to the family room while our clothes are washing, where Meadow watches Curious George, Barney, and Clifford the Big Red Dog.

-We had great service, the food was great, and we had enough food leftover to take home, Meadow even brought a plate of bread to eat.
+We had excellent service, the food was great, and we had enough food leftover to take home.
+Meadow even brought a plate of bread.

-We rode to Target where Lora purchased her a set of luggage for $89.00.
+We rode to Target, where Lora purchased a set of luggage for $89.00.

-Then we rode around the Stanford University Campus, stopping to take pictures of students walking to and from classes carrying an umbrella to protect them from the rain.
+Then we rode around the Stanford University Campus, stopping to take pictures of students walking to and from classes, carrying umbrellas to protect them from the rain.

 Stanford University

-We also saw a couple of statues above the horseshoe-ached, buff sandstone buildings, with red slate roofs that dot the campus.
+We also saw a couple of statues above the horseshoe-anchored, buff sandstone buildings, with red slate roofs that dot the campus.

-In the main quad, we see the Memorial Church with a Celtic cross atop a remarkable mosaic facade that portrays a moment just before the ascension of Christ.
+In the main quad, we see the Memorial Church with a Celtic cross atop a remarkable mosaic facade depicting a moment just before Christ's ascension.

 To the left of the Memorial Church, we saw the 285-foot Hoover Tower a building dedicated to alumni and our thirty-third president Herbert Hoover.

-We stopped outside the Cantor Art Museum, which is part of Stanford University, to take pictures of the sculpture garden of some of Rodin sculptures https://images.search.yahoo.com/search/images;_ylt=AwrBT.LUvJhXkTcAeaBXNyoA;_ylu=X3oDMTEyZ3Z1b2hvBGNvbG8DYmYxBHBvcwMxBHZ0aWQDVUkyQzNfMQRzZWMDc2M-?p=Rodin+Sculptures+at+Stanford&fr=aaplwwhich included the Gate of Hell.
+We stopped outside the Cantor Art Museum, which is part of Stanford University, to take pictures of the sculpture garden featuring some of Rodin's sculptures https://images.search.yahoo.com/search/images;_ylt=AwrBT.LUvJhXkTcAeaBXNyoA;_ylu=X3oDMTEyZ3Z1b2hvBGNvbG8DYmYxBHBvcwMxBHZ0aWQDVUkyQzNfMQRzZWMDc2M-?p=Rodin+Sculptures+at+Stanford&fr=aaplwwhich, which included the Gate of Hell.

 https://www.facebook.com/CantorArtsCenter/